 March 20: 156th Digital Anniversary

 In 2020 the site had to cancel their large-scale reenactment event for the 155th anniversary of the battle due to COVID-19 gathering restrictions.
-As restrictions remain at this time, the Bentonville staff and the North Carolina Department of Cultural Resources are working to offer a digital anniversary experience.
+As restrictions remain at this time, the Bentonville staff and the North Carolina Department of Cultural Resources are offering a digital anniversary experience.
+Beginning March 15th, enjoy free nightly videos focusing on tours and topics related to Bentonville.
+Then on Saturday and Sunday, follow along with new videos every hour 10 AM to 4 PM including virtual demonstrations, battlefield tours, and educational talks.
+Learn more here.

 In addition to the digital event, small group tours are being given of the battlefield in the month leading up to the battle anniversary.
 These guided tours are organized and hosted by Wade Sokolosky for $25 per person for one tour and $40 for both tours, with a 12-person limit on each tour.
 Both AM and PM tours (with varying content) are offered February 20, March 4-6, and March 18.
 All day tours will be offered on March 19.
 Tours are conducted in accordance with state COVID protocols and must be booked and paid in advance.
 To learn more information and reserve your spot contact Wade at (252) 646-5553 or firstname.lastname@example.org.